JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 Yes!

-### Will Maipile support address aliases for incoming mail?
+### Will Mailpile support address aliases for incoming mail?
 (132txche6763fhjf@domain.onion = green_leaf_dude@domain.onion)

 That's really up to the mail server to decide.
 Mailpile is a mail client, not a mail server.
 Sorry!

-### Isn't e-mail forwarding a possible breach of security?
+### Isn't email forwarding a possible breach of security?

 Yes, it is.
 It's also unavoidable.
-We can't prevent people from forwarding information - even if we were to do all sorts of magic to make it impossible in Mailpile, somebody could still write down your e-mail on a postcard and send it to a friend.
+We can't prevent people from forwarding information - even if we were to do all sorts of magic to make it impossible in Mailpile, somebody could still write down your email on a postcard and send it to a friend.
 This is called the analog gap.
-The only solution is, don't send secrets in e-mail to people you don't trust.
+The only solution is, don't send secrets in email to people you don't trust.

 ### How will this service compare with something like Hushmail which claims to offer message en/decryption in browser as well as IMAP (if one pays).